Clever home hacks that will save you time, money, and leave you a little impressed at the ingenuity of hairspray, WD40, lemon and wine!

 Pen-free leather: “Cooking oil removes pen from leather… put a bit on a paper towel & rub.
 Also we brush our teeth in the shower in the morning lol don’t have to clean the sink.” – Carol C.

-Sticky icky: “Eucalyptus oil to get off sticky stuff & remove permanent marker.” – Sharon A.
+Sticky icky: “Eucalyptus oil to get off sticky stuff and remove permanent marker.” – Sharon A.

 Goodbye insect stings: “I guess this is kind of a home hack – hand sanitiser takes the pain and sting out of insect bites!
 Learnt this camping but could work with kids at home in the backyard.” – Eliza W.